rahonalab/CQPweb-docker/README.md

 | ./${FIRSTNAME}-container/sql/data | sql:/var/lib/mysql| MariaDB data |

 ## Command line
-Of course, sometimes you will need the command line, maybe for playing with CWB in text mode or to run some PHP scripts to optimise your CQPweb installation.
+Of course, sometimes you will need the command line, maybe for preparing your corpora with CWB tools, playing with CQP in text mode or to run some PHP scripts to optimise your CQPweb installation.
 To fire up a bash shell inside CQPweb, run from the Docker directory:

 `docker-compose exec cqpweb bash`